Career Paths after Class 10 and How to Decide the Right Path

 The most important decision after class 10 is opting for the right stream of study.
 Selecting the right stream is really important as your future depends on it.
 Stay away from the herd mentality of going for the course your friends are enrolling for or the one your parents are suggesting.
 This erroneous and perilous practice often leads to faulty career choices as in doing so you opt for the stream without actually understanding what lies in store after joining it.

-Following are the different streams that are available after Class 10 –
+Different streams that are available after Class 10

 The subjects studied in this course are Physics, Mathematics, Chemistry, Biology, Computer along with English and a vernacular language, depending on the board and medium you opt for.